tldr-pages/tldr/pages/linux/wajig.md

 `wajig sizes`

-- List version and distribution of installed packages:
+- List the version and distribution for all installed packages:

 `wajig versions`